scato/phpeg/README.md

 This is a PEG parser generator.
 It used to contain combinator parsing, but now it contains only code generation.

 The generated parser is a PEG parser that uses memoization.
 This effectively makes it a Packrat Parser, or so I'm told.

+PHPeg is heavily inspired by [PEG.js](http://pegjs.majda.cz/).
+The main differences are:

+  - PHPeg includes a cut operator, which also influences error reporting
+  - PHPeg does not support semantic predicates, yet
+  - PHPeg does not support initializers
+  - PHPeg does not support single quote literals, nor does it allow the 'i' postfix

+I mean to write some documentation that will clarify all this.